You are in one of the most romantic cities in the world but your other half isn’t.

 Is this a problem?
 “Not at all!” would be my answer.

-While of course I would have loved Neill to have been there to share with me all the wonderful things I did in Rome, being on my own did have some advantages.
+While of course, I would have loved Neill to have been there to share the experience with me, travelling to Rome alone did have some advantages.

 Above: A particularly busy night by the Spanish Steps for a Vogue fashion show